-You can sign up to testify and/or submit your testimony here.
+You can sign up to testify virtually and/or submit your testimony here.

-We are all new to this system, including legislators and legislative staff.
+We are all new to a hybrid system (some people are joining from home or work and some people are in-person), including legislators and legislative staff.
 The committee clerks are working hard to make the process more accessible.
-Please reach out to Kate Brennan, kbrennan@mejp.org, or Ambureen Rana, arana@mejp.org, if you are having difficulty finding the right committee or using this system.
-We can walk you through the process and make sure legislative decision makers here feedback about how the system is working for people and make needed changes.
+Please reach out to Kate Brennan, kbrennan@mejp.org, or Allina Diaz, adiaz@mejp.org, if you are having difficulty finding the right committee or using this system.
+We can walk you through the process.
+We will also make sure legislative decision makers hear feedback about how the system is working for people and make needed changes.

 Step 3: Who should join a public hearing?

 The public is welcome!
 Help us spread the word about the public hearing to others who care.
 People whose lives are directly affected by the bill are the most important voices legislators can hear from.
 It is also important to have family members of those who are impacted weigh in, as well as advocates and allies to help define the problem and solutions needed.

-Step 4: Prepare for the hearing Learn about the committee that will hear the testimony.
+Step 4: Prepare for the hearing

+Learn about the committee that will hear the testimony.